-This post, the first in a weeks-long statistical feast on FCPA Professor, compares corporate FCPA enforcement in 2021 to prior years.
+This post, the first in a weeks-long year in review statistical feast on FCPA Professor, compares corporate FCPA enforcement in 2022 to prior years.

-Keep the numbers in this post in mind when you see other 2021 FCPA enforcement statistics that are plainly false (see here) or that use creative and haphazard counting methods or fail to use accurate or consistent math (see here).
+Keep the numbers in this post in mind when you see other 2022 FCPA enforcement statistics that use creative and haphazard counting methods or fail to use accurate or consistent math.
+(See here).

-The below chart provides a summary of corporate FCPA enforcement data (DOJ and SEC combined) for the years 2007-2021, as well as notable circumstances that significantly skewed enforcement data statistics for particular years.
+The below chart provides a summary of corporate FCPA enforcement data (DOJ and SEC combined) for the years 2007-2022, as well as notable circumstances that significantly skewed enforcement data statistics for certain years.

 |Year||Core Actions||Settlement Amounts*||Of Note|

 |2022||10||$923 million||Two enforcement actions (Glencore – $443 million) and ABB ($147.5 million) comprised approximately 64% of the $923 million amount.|

 |2021||4||$259 million||One enforcement action (Deutsche Bank – $123 million) comprised approximately 47% of the $259 million amount.|

 |2020||12||$2.78 billion||One enforcement action (Goldman Sachs – $1.66 billion) comprised approximately 60% of the $2.78 billion amount and three enforcement actions (Goldman plus Novartis – $347 million and Airbus – $294 million) comprise approximately 83% of the $2.78 billion amount.|